The Secret of My Success (1987 film)

 The Secret of My Success (sometimes stylized as The Secret of My Succe$s) is a 1987 American comedy film produced and directed by Herbert Ross and starring Michael J. Fox and Helen Slater.
 The screenplay was written by A.J.
 Carothers, Jim Cash and Jack Epps Jr. from a story written by Carothers.
 It was filmed on location in Manhattan.

+The Secret of My Success was released by Universal Pictures on April 10, 1987.
+The film received mixed reviews from critics and grossed $111 million against a $12 million budget.

 Plot

-Brantley Foster is a recent graduate of college who has moved to New York City, where he has accepted an entry-level job as a financier.
-Upon arriving, he discovers that the company for which he is supposed to work has been taken over by a rival corporation.
+Brantley Foster is a recent college graduate who has moved to New York City, where he has accepted an entry-level job as a financier.
+Upon arriving, he discovers that the company has been taken over by a rival.
 As a result, Brantley is laid off before even starting work.

-After several interviews for other jobs, he is unsuccessful due to over- or underqualification, or having no experience.
-Brantley ends up working in the mailroom of the Pemrose Corporation, directed by his "uncle" Howard Prescott, a distant relative he has never met.
+After several interviews for other jobs, he is unsuccessful due to over- or underqualification or having no experience.
+Brantley ends up working in the mailroom of the Pemrose Corporation, directed by his "uncle" Howard Prescott, a distant relative.
 Pemrose was founded by Howard's father-in-law.
 Howard achieved the presidency by marrying his boss's daughter, Vera Pemrose.
-Brantley meets Vera by driving her home in a company limo at his employer's request.
+Brantley meets Vera by driving her home in a company limo.
 She persuades him to stay for a swim and seduces him.

 Seeing Howard arrive, Brantley and Vera realize that she is his aunt by marriage.
 She had seduced him out of revenge against her husband for having an affair with a woman at the office.
-Brantley changes as fast as he can and narrowly escapes the mansion without being spotted by Howard.
+Brantley narrowly escapes the mansion without being spotted by Howard.

-After inspecting company reports, Brantley realizes that Howard and most of his fellow "suits" (executives) are making pointless or damaging decisions.
-He notices an empty office in the building due to one of Howard's frequent firings.
-Using his access to the mailroom and his understanding of the company, he creates and assumes the identity of Carlton Whitfield, a new executive.
+After inspecting company reports, Brantley realizes that Howard and most of his fellow executives are making pointless or damaging decisions.
+Using his access to the mailroom and his understanding of the company, he creates the identity of Carlton Whitfield, a new executive.

-While handling two jobs (switching between casual apparel and business suits in the elevator), Brantley sparks romantic interest from Christy Wills, a fellow financial wizard who recently graduated from Harvard.
+While handling two jobs, Brantley sparks romantic interest from Christy Wills, a fellow financial wizard who recently graduated from Harvard.
 Howard, unbeknownst to Brantley, is having an affair with Christy.
 When Howard asks her to spy on Carlton Whitfield, whom he suspects is a corporate spy for Donald Davenport, she falls in love with "Whitfield", not knowing he is actually Brantley.
 The Pemrose Corporation is preparing for its impending hostile takeover.
-If Davenport Corporation absorbs Pemrose in this merger, all workers will get fired, but Howard and his aide Art Thomas will retain their jobs as a favor for cutting money from areas to ease the takeover.
+If Davenport Corporation absorbs Pemrose, all workers will get fired, but Howard and his aide Art Thomas will retain their jobs.